mnonnenmacher/ort-web/README.md

 This is an overview of the most important Gradle tasks.

+### Prerequisites
+The test tasks are executed using Chrome, so Chrome should be installed.
+If you don't want to install Chrome, change the test to use Firefox instead by changing `useChromeHeadless()` to `useFirefoxHeadless` or `useSafariHeadless` in the `build.gradle.kts`.
+Otherwise, the gradle `build` task will fail.

 ### Resource Processing
 * generatePotFile - Generates a `src/frontendMain/resources/i18n/messages.pot` translation template file.
 ### Compiling